PaulMunatsi/Linux101/README.md

 ## 📚 Course Overview

-This course is designed to take you from a complete Linux beginner to an expert system administrator capable of managing production servers, troubleshooting complex issues, and automating infrastructure.
-You'll use both your Ubuntu Desktop and Raspberry Pi Ubuntu Server throughout this journey.
+This course is designed to take you from a complete Linux beginner to an intermediate system administrator capable of managing production servers, troubleshooting complex issues, and automating infrastructure.
+You'll use both your Ubuntu Desktop and Ubuntu Server throughout this journey.

 **Prerequisites:**
 - Ubuntu Desktop installed on laptop ✓